Welcome to today's edition of the Rush 24-7 podcast.

 Exactly.

-As later on, of course, it says that it started a few weeks ago when conservative radio you know what's coming.
+And later on, of course, it says that it started a few weeks ago when conservative radio, you know what's coming, conservative radio powerhouse Rush Limbaugh suggested that his Republican following cross over during the primary to vote for Clinton.

-You know what, You ought to send a letter to the editor.
+You ought to send a letter to the editor.

 I may do so.

-Well, here's what I want you to say in your letter to the editor.
+Now, here's what I want you to say in your letter to the editor.

-Something well, use your own words, of course, but in the letter to the editor, say you don't understand the story because it was only a month ago that Limbaugh was proclaimed irrelevant, tired, worn out, and of no consequence.
+Something, well, use your own words, of course, but in the letter to the editor, say, you don't understand the story because it was only a month ago that Limbaugh was proclaimed irrelevant, tired, worn out, and of no consequence.

-Well, it's that that's true, Jane.
+Well, that's true, Jane.

-Well, but now all of a sudden you're all powerful again.
+Well, but now all of a sudden, you're all-powerful again.

 Yeah.

-One lady says her niece.
+One lady says her niece crossed over after hearing Limbaugh.

 And it says that they did interview several of these people who crossed over.